 If an elder has young children (toddlers or elementary school aged kids) and they’re the church hellions who run around stealing honey and biting anyone and everyone, then that elder also needs to step down from their role for a time and get their house in order.

-He may also want to confirm that his children and humans and not Honey Badgers.
+He may also want to confirm that his children are humans and not Honey Badgers.

 That mistake has also been sadly made before.

 It’s my hope that this post may prove to be of assistance to people in such circumstances in the future.

 If that’s you, please let me know; I’d love to hear your story.

 Also, if someone in your church has ever confused a Honey Badger with one of their children, I’d really love to hear that story as well.